vllm-project/vllm-spyre/docs/contributing/architecture.md

 ![vLLM architecture](images/vllm_v1.svg)

-As we can see, the API server, the engine core and the workers live in different processes.
+The API server, the engine core, and the workers live in different processes.
 All three refer to the platform API for backend specific concerns.